Grain de Sel Togo, Inc.: History

 The Incorporator and Founder of Grain de Sel Togo, Inc. Dr. Brad Hounkpati, had served as Board Member, Member Database Administrator, Advocacy Director, Communication Officer, WebMaster, and Vice President with the Georgia Chapter of the Fulbright Association, a community of over 1,200 thousands scholars from over 110 countries.

-Mission and Vision

-Mission

-Grain de Sel Togo works to improve the educational experience of public universities students in Sub Saharan Africa.

-Vision

-Grain de Sel Togo is a nonprofit organization committed to sustaining and improving the educational experience of needy students enrolled in public universities in sub-Saharan Africa by providing them with technical and financial supports.

 Administration

 Headquarters

 Grain de Sel Togo is a 501c3 organization based in Athens, Georgia, USA.
 It is managed by a board of directors under the leadership of its founder.
 The organization is also registered at the University of Georgia as a Student Organization with the Center for Student Organizations.

 The Fulbright Association has featured Grain de Sel Togo as one of its alumni successful stories.
 This is the first time African Fulbright Scholars initiative has been featured, making Grain de Sel Togo a pioneer of leadership and scholarship program in Togo and in Africa.
 The story described the organization has been created along with activities since 2013.